 Gunfight breaks out in J&K's Shopian

-Srinagar, Feb 19 (IANS) A gunfight erupted between terrorists and security forces in Jammu and Kashmir's Shopian district, police said on Saturday.
+Srinagar, Feb 25 (IANS) An gunfight broke out between the terrorists and security forces at Amshipora area in South Kashmir's Shopian district, officials said on Friday.

-"Encounter had started at Chermarg, Zainapora area.
-Police and security forces are on the job," the police said.
+"Encounter has started in the Amshipora area of Shopian.
+Police and security forces are on the job," police said.

-A joint team of the police and the security forces cordoned off the area and launched a search operation on the basis of specific information about presence of terrorists.
+The gunfight erupted after a joint team of the police and the security forces cordoned off the area and launched a search operation on the basis of specific information about the presence of terrorists.

-As the security forces zeroed in on the spot where the terrorists were hiding they came under a heavy volume of fire that triggered the gunfight.

 --IANS

-"Encounter had started at Chermarg, Zainapora area.
-Police and security forces are on the job," the police said.
+"Encounter has started in the Amshipora area of Shopian.
+Police and security forces are on the job," police said.

-A joint team of the police and the security forces cordoned off the area and launched a search operation on the basis of specific information about presence of terrorists.
+The gunfight erupted after a joint team of the police and the security forces cordoned off the area and launched a search operation on the basis of specific information about the presence of terrorists.

-As the security forces zeroed in on the spot where the terrorists were hiding they came under a heavy volume of fire that triggered the gunfight.

 --IANS